 We were just meandering through Port Washington, walking our puppy and minding our own business, when the boom of cannon fire shattered the still morning air followed by the clang of clashing steel.
 What the heck?!
 Not what you expect to hear on a relaxing walk along the lake shore.
 Shouts and raucous laughter floated … Continue reading Pirates in Port Washington

 And don't forget to check out Part 1 and Part 2 if you haven't already!
 The Reluctant Necromancer (Part 3) For a corpse, he looked pretty good.
-Well, considering he a an overweight, pasty, white guy who'd been dead for about a week already.
+Well, considering he was an overweight, pasty, white guy who'd been dead for about a week already.
 I'm pretty talented with a makeup brush if I do say … Continue reading Short Story: The Reluctant Necromancy (Part 3)

 If you haven't seen it, don't forget to check out Part 1!
 The Reluctant Necromancer (Part 2) Slowly, I turned back to the dead body, grasping a brush and several tubes of creams in white-knuckled hands.
 The words of the dead man echoed in my head.
 Frank the corpse was as still as before, skin … Continue reading Short Story: The Reluctant Necromancer (Part 2)